1.32.10 Reporting on Event-Related Spending

 1. Travel Management is responsible for:

-1. Reviewing event spending reports to ensure compliance with TD 12-70, Policy and Guidance for Conference Approval, Planning and Reporting.
+1. Requesting event spending reports to ensure compliance with TD 12-70, Policy and Guidance for Conference Approval, Planning and Reporting.

-2. Coordinating with the business units to gather actual costs for events costing $20,000 or more and enter them into the Treasury database.
+2. Coordinating with the business units to gather actual costs for events costing $20,000 or more and entering them into the Treasury database.

 3. Periodically reviewing event spending-related documentation with the business units.

-1. The Associate CFO for Internal Control is responsible for periodically reviewing the actual event expenses and documentation to ensure compliance with the Treasury reporting requirements as part of A-123 testing.
+1. The Associate CFO for Internal Controls is responsible for periodically reviewing the actual event expenses and documentation to ensure compliance with the Treasury reporting requirements as part of A-123 testing.

 Associate CFO for Corporate Budget